Victoria, Student Intern, shares her advice on preparing for a presentation…

 - Avoid using too much text – this will detract the audience from what you’re saying, and you may end up just reading from your powerpoint

 Practice makes perfect

 Some find that visualising a hostile audience can be a good way of preparing for a real audience.
 When you feel comfortable doing the presentation on your own, try and do the presentation in front of someone else.
-It’s important to test your presentation in front of someone to make sure you don’t overrun or underrun your time limit.
+It’s important to test your presentation in front of someone else to make sure you don’t overrun or underrun your time limit.
 Marking criteria are often very strict about doing the presentation in an allotted time.
 Do it in front of family or friends, or you could book a group study room at one of the libraries and practice with course mates – this would also be an amazing opportunity for you to get feedback on both your presentation and the delivery!
 Ask your peers to be honest, or make them a feedback sheet to fill out.

 When you’re practicing, think about your delivery.
 Some mark schemes award half the marks based on how you deliver the presentation, so it’s important to try and deliver it as best you can.
 If you struggle with nerves, the best thing you can possibly do is to practice the presentation as much as possible beforehand.
 You should practice until you are sick of doing it – this will help ease your nerves on the day as you’ll know your script really well.

 When you are practising, don’t focus on the negatives.
 Treat yourself for doing it, and be proud that you’ve done it – remember that you have time to improve!
 It can only get better.
 It’s completely normal to stumble or stammer the first few times of doing it, and even during the real thing.
 Try and stay as calm as possible by taking a deep breaths.
-Some people find it helpful to write down when to take a deep breath, or to take a sip of water, to ensure they don’t rush through it at breakneck speed.

 Tips for good delivery